Back to DWU AI Articles

 In addition to airline consultation, 14 CFR Part 158 requires airports to provide public notice of proposed PFC programs.
 The public notice requirement ensures that community stakeholders, environmental groups, employees, and other interested parties have an opportunity to comment on the PFC program before FAA approval.

-In most cases, the airport publishes notice in a major local newspaper (FAA PFC Guidance, 2025) and may post notice on the airport website and in the airport terminal.
+The airport publishes notice in a major local newspaper and may post notice on the airport website and in the airport terminal (14 CFR 158.24).
 The notice must describe the proposed PFC program, identify the projects to be funded, include the airport's and FAA's contact information for submitting comments, and specify the comment deadline (30 days from publication as required by 14 CFR Part 158).
 The airport must then submit all received comments to the FAA along with the PFC application.

 Public comments can address any aspect of the PFC program: the need for proposed projects, the appropriateness of using passenger fees rather than other funding sources, environmental concerns, impacts on air service, or issues of airport governance and accountability.
 The FAA and airport must consider all comments received, though neither is required to accept all recommendations.
 Nevertheless, significant public opposition can influence airport decisions to modify proposed programs or can alert the FAA to potential issues warranting more extensive review.